4kata4/SimpleWeatherApp/README.md

-SimpleWeatherApp made in ReactJS with openweatherapi
+SimpleWeatherApp made in ReactJS with OpenWeatherApi